daviesre/Word_Counter/README.md

 ## Setup

- Clone this repository, and on your pre-configured Epicodus computer, run "DNU restore" at the PowerShell prompt in the top directory of the cloned repository.
-Then type in "DNX Kestrel" at the same prompt and a local instance of the kestrel server will boot.
-Navigate in your browser to "LocalHost:5004" to view the homepage.
+ 1. Clone this repository
+ 2. Run "DNU restore" on PowerShell in the cloned repository.
+ 3. Then type in "DNX Kestrel" and enter.
+ 4. Go to your web browser and type in "LocalHost:5004" to view the homepage.

 ## Known Bugs
 No known bugs

 ## Support and contact details
-Please contact the authors if you have any questions or comments.
+Please Russ Davies at russdavies392@gmail.com if you have any questions.

 ## Technologies Used
-This webpage was written using C#, Nancy, and Razor.
+* C#
+* Nancy
+* Razor
+* Bootstrap
+* CSS

 ### License
 Copyright (c) 2016 _**Russ Davies **_